PDF File Security

 Most of these programs, however, only provide standard PDF password protection.
 The other major disadvantage of this approach is that you have to upload unprotected PDF files to a cloud server where they could be easily compromized.

 A much more secure way of securing PDF files is to do so on your local computer (offline), and then distribute the encrypted files online.
-This ensures both your unprotected and secure PDFs are always under your control.
+This ensures that both your unprotected and secure PDFs are always under your control.

 How to print a PDF file that is secured